slatedocs/slate/source/includes/_intro.md

 Welcome to the Chartboost third-party documentation center!

-This site features API instructions third-party attribution platforms can use to send two types of data to Chartboost: install attribution postbacks to power CPI via Third-Party Attribution campaigns, and post-install revenue data for Chartboost Post-Install Analytics (PIA).
+This site features API instructions third-party attribution platforms can use to send two types of data to Chartboost: install attribution postbacks to power S2S Tracking campaigns, and post-install revenue data for Chartboost Post-Install Analytics (PIA).
 Each product's API has a unique external endpoint.

-## CPI via Third-Party Attribution Overview
+## S2S Tracking Overview

-Chartboost is introducing a new campaign type, CPI via Third-Party Attribution, that lets advertisers leverage third-party attribution data to run CPI campaigns on the Chartboost network.
+Chartboost is introducing a new campaign type, S2S Tracking, that lets advertisers leverage third-party attribution data to run CPI campaigns on the Chartboost network.

-After Chartboost receives install attribution postbacks from a third party (via <a href="#install-attribution">this endpoint</a>), the game's CPI campaign targets in the Chartboost dashbaord will be replaced with CPI via Third-Party Attribution targets.
+After Chartboost receives install attribution postbacks from a third party (via <a href="#install-attribution">this endpoint</a>), the game's CPI campaign targets in the Chartboost dashbaord will be replaced with S2S Tracking targets.
 (Third-party attribution data will then replace attribution data collected by the Chartboost SDK or received via server-to-server integration.)

-### CPI via Third-Party Attribution Requirements
+### S2S Tracking Requirements

 - Third-party attribution platform SDK integration.
 Chartboost SDK integration is recommended (if you plan to publish, for example), but optional.
 - Tracking URLs/macros to send Chartboost click data to your third-party via <a href="https://answers.chartboost.com/hc/en-us/articles/205607385">callbacks</a>
-- CPI via Third-Party Attribution customers will also need to use their third-party attribution service's website to create install attribution postbacks.
+- S2S Tracking customers will also need to use their third-party attribution service's website to create install attribution postbacks.
 These postbacks need to include all bootups and attributed installs (using the <code>claim=</code> parameter).

 ## Post-Install Analytics Overview